Myrmex/overview/cadmus/dev/deploy/hosting.md

     ports:
       - 80:80
 ```

+Another option is just using a bound volume with a modified copy of `env.js`.

 >Alternatively, you may might "hack" the Docker image by directly changing the file's content in the container.
 Anyway, manually changing a Docker image is not a good practice.